Five Things to Consider before Building a Riding Arena

-Our experienced team can talk through your requirements with you and recommend a suitable surface.
-Simply gives us a call on our freephone number 0800 044 8101 or complete our contact form, and a member of the team will be in touch.
+Our experienced team can discuss your requirements with you and recommend a suitable surface.
+You can call us on our freephone number 0800 044 8101 or complete our contact form, and a member of the team will be in touch.

 Most arena installers can complete this process for you.
-However, if you decide to do this yourself, please be aware that planning permission can take a couple of months to be approved.
+However, if you decide to do this yourself, please note that planning permission can take months.